gabriel-p-artcls/23-08_UCC/README.md

 JS 1 --> Juchert-Saloran 1 (to match KHARCHENKO12)
 ESO 589-26,MW --> ESO 589-26
 Messineo 1,Cl 1813-18,SAI 126, --> Remove comma at the end
-BH       --> VDBH per CDS recommendation vdBergh  --> VDB per CDS recommendation
+BH       --> VDBH per CDS recommendation (added 'vdBergh-Hagen' so that the naming isn't lost) vdBergh  --> VDB per CDS recommendation

 This is the only DB that lists the Ryu & Lee (2018) clusters.
 The original